QuickLogic-Corp/quicklogic-fpga-toolchain/README.rst

 **NOTE:**

-While running the compilation with the latest toolchain (v1.3.1 or the daily-build), the following warning would be seen:
+While running the compilation with the latest toolchain (v1.3.1), the following warning would be seen:

 ::